rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>The Summer Shower, or, Mademoiselle Par, a Pluye</CITE>
->Note on title: <CITE>For "Par, a Pluye" read "parapluie".</CITE>
+>Note on title: <CITE>"Par, a Pluye" is meant to be read as "parapluie".</CITE>

 If considered important, record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) (see [1.25.3555.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3555.1)).

 ### 0.4.74 Turned and approximated letters

 <a name="0.4.74.1">0.4.74.1</a> Transcribe a turned character, whether inadvertent or deliberate, as the intended character.
-Make an explanatory note if considered important for identification.
+Make an explanatory note if considered important.

 >Example:
 >Title proper: <CITE>Queen</CITE>